ericqweinstein/ruumba/README.md

 λ bundle exec rake ruumba
 ```

-## Fix paths and unapplicable cops
+## Fix Paths and Non-Applicable Cops

-By default, Rubocop only scan `.rb` files and so does Ruumba.
+By default, RuboCop only scans `.rb` files and so does Ruumba.
 If you want shown
 paths to reflect original paths, you can add create a `.ruumba.yml` config file
 with the following contents: